Pokémon GO

 Download and availability

 The game is available on iOS and Android at no base cost with optional purchases.
+An internet connection is required according to the current Google Play description.

 System / Device Requirements